honeycombio/workshop-advanced-instrumentation/02-_start-asynchronous/README.md

 ## Java

 A new `Runnable` is started.
 The runnable calls our function which manually creates a span using the global trace provider.
-We could of also used the `@WithSpan` annotation, but to avoid any ambiguity, the global trace provider was explicitly used.
+We could also use the `@WithSpan` annotation, but to avoid any ambiguity, the global trace provider was explicitly used to create the span.
 Java maintains thread context, but since this span belongs to a new thread, it gets created as part of a new trace.

 ## Go